spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     oc create rolebinding spacelift-admin-binding --role=spacelift-admin --serviceaccount={namespace_of_controller}:{service_account_name} -n {namespace_of_worker_pods}
     ```

-5. Ensure the controller can indeed use the kubernetes api in the namespace where your worker pods will run:
+5. Ensure the controller can indeed use the Kubernetes API in the namespace where your worker pods will run:

     ```shell
     oc auth can-i '*' '*' --as=system:serviceaccount:{namespace_of_controller}:{service_account_name} -n {namespace_of_worker_pods}
     ```

-    Note: this should return `yes` if everything is set up correctly.
+    This should return `yes` if everything is set up correctly.

 6. Restart the worker controller pod to make sure it picks up the new permissions.